 Organic is the world's strictest food standard, and a certification system that ensures farmer's limit their use of agri-industrial inputs.
 So organic farmers do not have access to any of the synthetic pesticides conventional farmers can use: instead they use natural substances like garlic, and neem: they also use low impact techniques such as encouraging natural pest predators and rotating crops.
 GM crops and synthetic fertilisers are disallowed, as is the routine use of antibiotics.

-Here at Glenisk, all the farms that provide our milk, our ingredients ...even our plant is certified by IOFGA.
+Here at Glenisk, all the farms that provide our Organic milk and our plant itself is certified by IOFGA.

 Organic milk comes from cows that eat mostly grass: that's grass in the fields for most of the year, and stored grass (as hay or silage) for parts of the winter.
 60% of the diet must be grass or conserved grass (i.e. hay or silage) under the organic rules.
 This grass is grown without synthetic fertilizer.
 Certified organic feeds (grains, beans etc) can also be used sparingly to supplement the diet where necessary, but there are stricter limits on the amount of feed that can be fed to organic cows than are in place for conventional cows.
 So with organic milk, you can be sure the cows have had access to plenty of lush green grass, and that grass and hay are more a part of their diet than is the case with cows from any other production system.